Crate terminal_colorsaurus

 dbg!(color_scheme == ColorScheme::Dark);

-§Example 2: Query for the Terminal’s Foreground Color
+§Example 2: Get the Terminal’s Foreground Color

 use terminal_colorsaurus::{foreground_color, QueryOptions};